pexpalacios/Globant-Piscine-FullStack---2048/README.md

 ### Set up
-This project is uses docker and so it needs to be launched with:
+This project uses docker and so it needs to be launched with:
 ```
-docker-compose build && docker-compose up
+docker-compose up --build
 ```
 in the terminal of the project.
 After building, you need to go to your prefered browser and get into:
 ```